KhawarGit/MD5-Password-Cracker-PHP/README.md

 The PHP script takes an MD5 hash as input and iterates through all possible 4-digit numeric PIN combinations, checking if the hash matches.
 Once a match is found, it reveals the PIN and displays the total number of checks performed during the cracking process.

+## Prerequisites
+- PHP installed on your machine.
+- XAMPP installed on your machine.
+- A web server (e.g., Apache) to host the PHP files.

 ## Usage

 1. Clone the Repository: